-Recently the other Terror Dave told me he was going to try and watch the entire series of The X-Files from beginning to end (nine seasons/a couple episodes a day).
-As he and I sometimes influence one another regarding what shows to watch, I suddenly felt that this was a great opportunity to revisit the series myself.
-I hadn’t watched done so since back in the ’90s when I was in my roaring twenties and an avid X-Phile (sort of the of The X-Files equivalent of a “Trekkie” if you’re a STAR TREK fan).
+Recently, I felt the urge to revisit The X-Files which I hadn’t watched since back in the ’90s when I was in my roaring twenties and an avid X-Phile (sort of the of The X-Files equivalent of a “Trekkie” if you’re a STAR TREK fan).

 I soon found myself enthralled, once again, with Agents Mulder & Scully as well as all the great monsters and government conspiracies they relentlessly pursued.
 As they’d uncover one government plot, new ones would develop, making their search for “The Truth” akin to finding a needle in a haystack.

 For those too young or living under a rock during the 1990’s, The X-Files was a FOX television series featuring two FBI agents assigned to investigate the bureau’s more “unusual” cases.
 Fox Mulder was a brilliant agent whose belief that his sister had been abducted by aliens caused him to focus his talents on an obsessive search for the “truth.”
 In contrast, Agent Dana Scully was a no nonsense, non-believer who had the dubious task of trying to reign in her partner while, at the same time, trying to reconcile the things she’s seen and can’t scientifically explain.